The history of Ohio condominiums and homeowner associations has been plagued by “special assessments.”

 As noted above, the statutes in Ohio mandates that boards either fund reserves or obtain a vote of the unit owners to waive the requirement.
 The statute states that funding of reserves is necessary unless it “is waived annually by the unit owners exercising not less than a majority of the voting power of the unit owners association.”
 Notably, the law requires a majority vote to waive the requirement, measured according to each individual association’s voting scheme.
 This language is important, as in some associations each unit owner is entitled to one vote, with each vote weighted equally.
 In other associations, percentages of voting rights are assigned, not necessarily equally, to each unit.
 In the latter arrangement, larger or more valuable units may have a larger percentage than some other units.
 The most common example of a weighted scheme is often found in high-rise condominium buildings, in which top floor “penthouses” may have twice the value of lower-level units.
 Under the law in Ohio, the required vote to waive reserves must be passed not by a majority of those voting, but a majority of the voting power of the entire association.

-Also notable is the new law’s requirement that boards obtain a vote to waive the reserve requirements annually.
+Also notable is the law’s requirement that boards obtain a vote to waive the reserve requirements annually.
 As discussed above, absent a vote to waive the reserve requirements, Ohio law requires boards to include reserves in their budgets.
-Accordingly, a vote in 2005 by the “ABC Condominium Association” to waive reserves for the association’s current year budget has no effect on budgets beyond the current year.
+Accordingly, a vote in 2017 by the “ABC Condominium Association” to waive reserves for the association’s current year budget has no effect on budgets beyond the current year.
 If the ABC Condominium Association were to fail to obtain an affirmative vote (such as by taking no vote at all) to waive the requirement for the next year and nevertheless failed to budget reserves, the board would be in direct violation of Ohio law.
 In this respect, the Ohio legislature has retained the ability of boards to choose whether to fund reserves, but because inaction will result in the necessity to budget such funds, lawmakers in Ohio have made clear that, when feasible, fully-funding reserves is preferred.

-A final consideration of the new reserve requirement is the language: “provided that the amount set aside annually for reserves shall not be less than ten percent of the budget for that year.”
+A final consideration of the reserve requirement is the language: “provided that the amount set aside annually for reserves shall not be less than ten percent of the budget for that year.”
 THIS LANGUAGE DOES NOT STATE THAT A BOARD WILL BE IN COMPLIANCE WITH THE LAW IF IT BUDGETS TEN PERCENT (10%) OF ITS TOTAL BUDGET FOR RESERVES.
 Rather, the law sets the minimum reserve as “an amount adequate to repair and replace major capital items in the normal course of operations without the necessity of special assessments.”
 The ten percent (10%) language applies only when the “adequate” amount is less than ten percent (10%) of the association’s total budget.
 As an example, if a developer is still in control of a two-year old development and the association’s annual budget is $50,000 with only $4,000 being put into reserves, an ownership vote will still be necessary.
 Clearly, Ohio’s laws are also aimed at requiring developers to initiate adequate reserve funding from the very beginning of the association’s existence.

 How does a board know how much money is enough to repair or replace a major item?
 How does it know whether its reserves are adequately funded?
 How are owners notified how much in reserves they are being asked to waive?
 To ascertain these numbers, a board should seriously consider hiring an outside firm to perform a “reserve study.”
 While Ohio law does not specifically require a reserve study, it is virtually impossible to have the owners intelligently vote on waiving reserves if the owners are not told how much they are waiving.
 A reserve study will contain a listing of each of the component parts of the association property. (e.g. the siding, roof, driveways, boilers, hallway carpeting and wallpaper) Next, the study will predict the useful life of each component part and the replacement cost of each.
 The replacement cost of each component part will be divided by the useful life.
 The result is the amount of money that should be allocated to the reserve account annually.
 Once this amount is determined for each of the component parts, they all should be added together and the total amount added to the budget or disclosed to the owners as a part of the reserve waiver ballot.
 If the total amount is added to the budget, the reserves are “fully funded.”
-Once the reserves are fully funded, special assessments will not be necessary and the board has complied with the new law.
+Once the reserves are fully funded, special assessments will not be necessary and the board has complied with the law.

 Compliance with the law means avoiding liability.
 The easiest way for the board to avoid liability is to obtain a professional reserve study; immediately share the results of the reserve study with all owners and either: 1) adopt a budget that is in accordance with the reserve study recommendations or 2) obtain a majority vote of the ownership waiving the reserves requirement for that particular year.

-As indicated above, consumer protection appears to be a clear goal of the new condominium statute.
+As indicated above, consumer protection appears to be a clear goal of the condominium statute.
 Ohio also modified its “Residential Real Property Disclosure Form” to include a specific question that sellers must now answer about special assessments.